 The following settings of the decoder are possible for simple (CV96 = 0) and extended (CV96 = 1) function mapping.

 Dimming of Light and Function Outputs

-The light and function outputs A1 to A2 can be set to any dimming level.
-These settings are stored in CVs 116 (Light) and 117 (A1) to 118 (A2).
+The light and function outputs A1 can be set to any dimming level.
+These settings are stored in CVs 116 (Light) and 117 (A1).

 Softly fade in and out light and function outputs